 When I first visited this park back in 2010, it was our “mystery destination” on a walk up the Oso Creek Trail through the Jeronimo Open Space from Oso Viejo Park near the Norman P. Murray Senior Center.
 I had my two kids and two nephews with me (ages 4-8) and embarked toward Pavion thinking it would be a quick jaunt, but it turns out it’s a 1.8 mile hike uphill on a paved trail.

-Location: Pavion is near the corner of Jeronimo and Olympiad.
+Directions to Pavion Park in Mission Viejo: Pavion is near the corner of Jeronimo and Olympiad.
 There are multiple directions to approach this park.
 From Interstate 5, it may be easiest to exit Alicia Parkway and travel east towards the foothills.
 Drive quite a ways up the hill and turn right onto Jeronimo.
 Drive all the way up Jeronimo until it almost hits Olympiad.
 Turn right at Pavion.
 Park along the street.
 [Address: 24051 Pavion, Mission Viejo] MAP TO PAVION PARK IN MISSION VIEJO

 It’s universally accessible!

-They integrated a little natural history with interpretive signs about animals that are (or were once) native to the area
+They integrated a little natural history with interpretive signs about animals that are (or were once) native to the area.

-Colorful adirondack chairs grouped for socializing
+Colorful adirondack chairs grouped for socializing.

 There’s a path just past the Oso Creek Trail leading between this park and Oso Viejo Park which cuts through the Jeronimo Open Space.
 It was a beautiful walk.
 (Uphill from Oso Viejo to here / Downhill from here to Oso Viejo).

-Fun dance game that gets kids really active
+Fun dance game that gets kids really active.

 I counted 15 spinners — all different kinds!
 Usually kids are waiting to take turns, but you can have tons of kids all spinning away at the same time.

-A big colorful maze on the ground with game instructions (or make up your own)
+A big colorful maze on the ground with game instructions (or make up your own).

-It’s a super large playground with multiple play areas laid out on a flat surface
+It’s a super large playground with multiple play areas laid out on a flat surface.

-Shade trees surrounding the playground on the lawn area
+Shade trees surrounding the playground on the lawn area.

-The main playground is completely accessible with ramps and interactive boards – and a tree house slide that some can reach by climbing leaf ladders
+The main playground is completely accessible with ramps and interactive boards – and a tree house slide that some can reach by climbing leaf ladders.

-Only a small sand area for the diggers
+Only a small sand area for the diggers.